 A multi-hop VPN configuration is an excellent way to achieve a higher level of privacy and security while also distributing trust across data centers and adding extra layers of encryption.

 However, you should also understand that even when routing traffic over numerous hops, you are still placing all your trust in a single VPN service.
-Therefore this won't protect you if the VPN itself is compromised.
-To get around this issue and further distribute trust, you can use nested VPN chains, with we will discuss more in future advanced privacy guides.
+Therefore, this won't protect you if the VPN itself is compromised.
+To get around this issue and further distribute trust, you can use nested VPN chains, which we discuss more in our advanced privacy guides.

 Leave a Reply